George Wyndham: Political career

 Wyndham started his political career in 1887, when he became private secretary to Arthur Balfour.
 In 1889, he was elected unopposed to the House of Commons as Member of Parliament (MP) for Dover, and held the seat until his death.

 Wyndham launched an Imperialist magazine called The Outlook in February 1898.
 This may have been supported financially by Cecil Rhodes, with whom he had a close relationship.
 Joseph Conrad, who was a contributor, described the publication:

 There is a new weekly coming.
 Its name The Outlook; its price three pence sterling, its attitude – literary; its policy – Imperialism, tempered by expediency; its mission – to make money for a Jew; its editor Percy Hurd (never heard of him) ...

 Also in 1898, Wyndham was appointed Under-Secretary of State for War under Lord Salisbury, which he remained until 1900.
 He was closely involved in Irish affairs at two points.
 Having been private secretary to Arthur Balfour during the years around 1890 when Balfour was Chief Secretary for Ireland, Wyndham was himself made Chief Secretary by Salisbury in 1900.
 He continued in this position after Balfour succeeded as prime minister in July 1902, but was taken into the Cabinet, and sworn a member of the Privy Council on 11 August 1902.

 Wyndham furthered the 1902 Land Conference and also successfully saw the significant Land Purchase (Ireland) Act 1903 into law.
 This change in the law ushered in the most radical change in history in Ireland's land ownership.
-Before it, Ireland's land was largely owned by landlords; within years of the Acts, most of the land was owned by their former tenants, who had been supported in their purchases by government subsidies.
+Before it, Ireland's land was largely owned by landlords; within years of the Acts, most of the land was owned by their former tenants, who had been supported in their purchases by government subsidies (also known as Imperial credit).

-He was thought to be associated with the devolution scheme to deal with the Home Rule question, co-ordinated with the Irish Reform Association and conceived by his permanent under-secretary Sir Antony MacDonnell (afterwards Baron) with the approval of the Lord Lieutenant William Ward, 2nd Earl of Dudley.He resigned, largely as a result of his perceived association with the failure of the devolution scheme, in March 1905.
+He was thought to be associated with the devolution scheme to deal with the Home Rule question, co-ordinated with the Irish Reform Association and conceived by his permanent under-secretary Sir Antony MacDonnell (afterwards Baron) with the approval of the Lord Lieutenant William Ward, 2nd Earl of Dudley.
+He resigned, largely as a result of his perceived association with the failure of the devolution scheme, in March 1905.
 Balfour's Unionist government fell in December 1905.

 Wyndham was in October 1902 elected by the students of the University of Glasgow to be Lord Rector of the university for three years.
 He was elected a Member of the Worshipful Company of Musicians in January 1903.

 Wyndham was the leader of the "die-hard" opponents in the House of Commons of the Parliament Bill that became the Parliament Act 1911.